MAP (Measures of Academic Progress)

 How is the MAP assessment given?

-The MAP assessment is administered online, and a report will be shared with you to show your student’s assessment results.
+The MAP assessment is administered online, and a report will be shared with families to show your student’s assessment results.
 The report will give you a summary of your student’s performance academically as evidenced by the most recent MAP Growth assessment.
 It will also show you your student’s growth over time and will show you how your student is progressing compared to other students at the same grade level across the district and the nation.

 If I have questions about MAP, who should I contact?